WECLEYArtz/Dotphile/README.md

 `bash doting.sh {option} {path_file/dir}`

 **options :**
+`ad` , add a file from the sysem by passing it's path

 `re` , reinstalls the symlink incase of removal must have the file in dotfile folder, and archive.txt containing